 Extractions and fillings:

 Removing deep caries and filling them with certain covers.
-Extractions or pulling out a tooth or two will require you provide coinsurance, copay, and deductibles.
+Extractions or pulling out a tooth or two will require you to provide coinsurance, copay, and deductibles.

 Regular examinations and cleanings:

 Dentists will take regular x-rays of your teeth.
-Based on your dental plan, your x-ray may be fully covered or come with copayment.
+Based on your dental plan, your x-ray may be fully covered or come with a copayment.
 However, your mouth x-ray may ask you to partially contribute through copay, coinsurance, or deductibles.